SigmaAdvancedAnalytics/Infrastructure-manager/README.md

 # Infrastructure-manager
 SAA infrastucture incl. managment client for Terraform (0.9.4)

-# Basic Two-Tier AWS Architecture
+# Basic AWS Architecture

-This provides a template for running a simple two-tier architecture on Amazon Web services.
-The premise is that you have stateless app servers running behind an ELB serving traffic.
+This provides a template for provisioning a single EC2 instance running NGINX.

-To simplify the example, this intentionally ignores deploying and getting your application onto the servers.
+This example does not yet include loading applications onto the servers.
 However, you could do so either via [provisioners](https://www.terraform.io/docs/provisioners/) and a configuration management tool, or by pre-baking configured AMIs with [Packer](http://www.packer.io).